Byzantine Dark Ages: Transformation

 This crisis led to a profound transformation in the nature and culture of the Byzantine state, that was not completed until the 9th century, when the Muslim pressure on the Empire slackened.
 The Byzantine state that emerged "was an empire and culture focused on emperor and capital."
 It was also much more militarized: The civilian late-antiquity administrative structure, put in place by Diocletian and his successors, was replaced by the themes, each governed by a military commander (strategos, "general").
 The rigid distinction between civilian and military hierarchies, which was a hallmark of the late antique system, was thus abolished.
 With the territorial losses reducing the Empire to its core territories in Anatolia and parts of the Balkans, the administration was streamlined, with the central government essentially absorbing the old provincial administration of the praetorian prefectures into a centralized, court-centered hierarchy.
 In the process, the handful of great departments of late antiquity were replaced by a series of smaller, more narrowly focused fiscal bureaus, all of roughly equal status.
 Another change was that Greek also finally replaced Latin as the language of administration during this period.

-The Muslim conquests, coupled with the Slavic invasions of the Balkans around the same time, resulted in the breakdown of the late-antiquity social order.
-Cities especially were reduced to small fortified settlements, notable mainly as defensive bastions and market centers; only the Byzantine capital, Constantinople, remained a "true" city of note.
+The Muslim conquests, coupled with the Slavic migrations to the Balkans around the same time, resulted in the breakdown of the late-antiquity social order.
+In some instances, cities were reduced to small fortified settlements, notable mainly as defensive bastions and market centers; the Byzantine capital, Constantinople, remained highly populated.
 The provincial aristocracy declined; offices such as the decurions of the cities disappeared and with them the political functions of the landed aristocracy.
 The great landholders of late antiquity were ruined by the constant invasions, and those who survived appear to have left the cities to fortified country estates.
 Many of the provincial aristocracy during this period managed to retain — or gain — their positions through holding offices in the themes, and gradually, they too became militarized.

 Education suffered a severe blow during this period.
 Some form of higher education was still available in the capital; albeit, there too few figures of prominence are known, and private education was still available for the wealthy, but acquiring it was much more difficult.
 In particular, education in Roman law, which had been the basis for a public career, suffered an abrupt decline, aided by the fact that legal teaching had traditionally been in the hands of a small group of mostly pagan professors.
 The numerical and qualitative decline of the educated classes had, as a result, the decline in the number of philological works produced, as the remaining audience for such works was small and diminishing with every passing year.
 Art and architecture followed suit, with many quarries being abandoned.
 Apart from fortifications —often quite hastily executed — almost all building activity ceased during this period.